SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 phylogenetic analyses and designing lineage specific PCR primers and fluorescent in situ hybridization probes.
 It remains to be determined whether the elevated error rates we observed for full-length sequences are prohibitive for these applications.
-Considering the 16S rRNA gene fragment is approximately 1,500 nt long and an error rate of 0.34%, one would expect 26% of the sequences to have no errors, 35% to have one error, 24% to have two errors, and 11% to have 3 errors.

-Figure FullLengthErrors
+We can estimate the distribution of errors assuming that the errors follow a binomial distribution along the length of the 1,500 nt gene with the error rate that we achieved from the V1-V9 mock community data prior to pre-clustering the sequences, which was
+0.52% (Figure SimErrorRate).
+Under these conditions one would only expect
+0.04% of the
+sequences to have no errors.
+In fact, 95% of the reads would have at least 3 errors and 50% of the reads would have at least
+8 errors.
+If the error
+rate from the pre-clustered data
+(0.32%) were used, then 95% of
+the reads would have at least
+2 errors and 50% of the
+reads would have at least
+5 errors.
+If it were
+posible to replicate the low error rates we have previously obsereved using the 454 and Illumina MiSeq platforms, which was 0.02%, then we would expect 74.1% of the sequences to have no errors.
+In fact, 95% of the reads would have 1 or fewer errors.

 Classification is dependent on quality of sequence data, length of the data, and the quality of the database